Hydr8gon/3Beans/README.md

 interpreted and software-rendered, which makes it portable but slow.
 If the project matures enough, I might try to incorporate hardware acceleration or high-level elements to achieve reasonable speeds.

+### Downloads
+3Beans is available for Windows, macOS, and Linux.
+The latest builds are automatically provided via GitHub Actions, and can be downloaded from the [releases page](https://github.com/Hydr8gon/3Beans/releases).

 ### Setup
 Currently, 3Beans is only fully compatible with old 3DS systems that have [boot9strap](https://github.com/SciresM/boot9strap) installed.
 New 3DS mode has trouble booting the OS, and bootloaders